-We derived this table from, and it should be read together with and is qualified in its entirety by reference to, our historical and unaudited pro forma consolidated financial statements and the accompanying notes included elsewhere in this prospectus.
+We derived this table from, and it should be read together with and is qualified in its entirety by reference to, our historical and unaudited pro forma consolidated financial statements and the accompanying notes incorporated by reference in this prospectus.
 You should also read this table in conjunction with "Summary-Constellation Energy Partners LLC" and "Use of Proceeds".